 If you are thinking of becoming a licensed optician in Massachusetts, you will be transitioning into a rewarding career field in one of the few U.S. states where opticians earn significantly high salaries.
 In fact, according to the Bureau of Labor Statistics (BLS), Massachusetts is the top-paying state for this occupation.
 Opticians can work in private ophthalmic practices or in retail stores that sell eyeglasses and other optical products.
 If you are a people person with great communication skills, pursuing a career as an optician in Massachusetts can be a rewarding, very stable move.[En Español]

 Licensure in Massachusetts is granted by the Board of Registration of Dispensing Opticians.
-In order to qualify to test for an optician license in the state you must fulfill one of the following:
+To qualify to test for an optician license in the state you must fulfill one of the following:

 - Graduate from a two-year training program that is accredited by the Commission on Opticianry Accreditation

-- Successfully complete one year of an accredited opticianry program in addition to an apprenticeship of no less than 3,000 hours over a period of at least 18 months
+- Complete one year of an accredited opticianry program in addition to an apprenticeship of no less than 3,000 hours over at least 18 months

-- Complete an apprenticeship of no less than 6,000 hours over a period of three years or longer
+- Complete an apprenticeship of no less than 6,000 hours over three years or longer

 If you already hold a bachelor’s degree you can enter an accelerated program and complete the course in one year.
 Before you can enter any formal training program you will need to have a high school diploma or equivalent.